sgizlice/BIOS-611/README.md

 Hi, this is my 611 Data Science Project.

 First download the files from this github site.
-I

 Then create a docker container by running the following command in your terminal.
 This command should be run after cd-ing into the folder where you put the files downloaded from github.
 ```{r}